THE CORNER KICK – LAW 17

 – For a corner kick taken by an attacking team player if, after the ball has been put into play, the kicker touches the ball again (except for handling), before the ball has been touched by any other player, an indirect free kick shall be awarded to the opposing team.
 The kick is to be taken at the spot where the second touch occurred.

-– If, after the ball is in play, the kicker handles the ball before it is touched by any other player, a direct free kick shall be awarded to the opposing team, to be taken where the ball was handled.
+– If, after the ball is in play, the kicker commits a handball offense before it is touched by any other player, a direct free kick shall be awarded to the opposing team, to be taken where the ball was handled.
 (If the handling occurs inside the kicker’s penalty area – at the other end of the field – then a penalty kick shall be awarded.)

 – For a corner kick taken by the attacking team’s goalkeeper, the goalkeeper only has his handling privileges within his own Penalty area, so for any violation he is treated as any other field player.